 - Having a strong united voice to prioritise and influence local offer provision to meet pupils’ needs

 - Having an inclusive vision to enable mainstream partners who share a child centred, personalised and holistic pedagogy and the desire to have a strong SEN voice and approach to affiliate with us.

 - Having the capacity to make informed choices for the future to meet pupils’ needs

 - Culverhill and New Siblands both meet the needs of pupils with autism.
 Our proposal for Two Bridges Academy includes a vision for meeting needs of children with autism and Severe learning Difficulties (SLD) in a low stimulus environment which will support children’s outcomes and needs being met within South Gloucestershire.
 This type of provision is not established in South Glos beyond Key Stage 1.
 Pupils at Culverhill typically have speech language and communication needs, autism, and increasingly cohorts of pupils have mental health needs.

-- Culverhill and New Siblands Schools are piloting the latest innovations in assessment design, post Rochford Report, for the Department for Education (DFE).
+- Culverhill and New Siblands Schools have piloted the latest innovations in assessment design, post Rochford Report, for the Department for Education (DFE).
 Formal collaboration strengthens outcomes and will enable the Trust to support schools regionally and nationally through the teaching school alliance.

-- The Chief executive officer will be Andrew Buckton, he has 25 years experience in SEN education, Schools, Students and Teacher Network Executive Heads Programme, MA (distinction) psychology of SEN – inclusion and disability and is a current OFSTED inspector (mainstream and enhanced SEN), committed to sustainable improvement and is a Research Fellow SSAT.
+- The Chief Executive Officer of Enable Trust is Andrew Buckton.
+Andrew has 27 years experience in SEN education, Schools, Students and Teacher Network Executive Heads Programme, MA (distinction) psychology of SEN – inclusion and disability and is a current OFSTED inspector (mainstream and enhanced SEN), committed to sustainable improvement and is a Research Fellow SSAT.

 - Robust financial analysis demonstrates the viability of the MAT sustained over time to deliver vision and outcomes for pupils.